Heat, light and air are the enemies

 How long does perfume last?

 Unopened and stored well, perfume can last 5+ years.
-Once opened, expect 3–5 years for most, though heavy oriental and woody fragrances can last longer than delicate citrus ones.
+Once opened, expect 3 to 5 years for most, though heavy oriental and woody fragrances can last longer than delicate citrus ones.
 Signs it's turned: a sour or sharp 'off' top note, or a noticeably darker colour.